ipfs/distributed-wikipedia-mirror/README.md

 ## Code

 If you would like to contribute more to this effort, look at the [issues](https://github.com/ipfs/distributed-wikipedia-mirror/issues) in this github repo.
 Especially check for [issues marked with the "wishlist" label](https://github.com/ipfs/distributed-wikipedia-mirror/labels/wishlist) and issues marked ["help wanted"](https://github.com/ipfs/distributed-wikipedia-mirror/labels/help%20wanted).

-## GitHub Actions Workflow

-The GitHub Actions workflow that is available in this repository takes information about the wiki website that you want to mirror, downloads its' zim, unpacks it, converts it to a website and uploads it to S3 as a tar.gz package which is publicly accessible.